How to complain and get results

 The products we use are increasingly complex, which often means they have more ways to malfunction.
 Companies are still struggling to hire and retain workers, so the customer service representatives who are supposed to help you may not know how.
 And that’s if you can even get through to a human being after navigating websites, automated chatbots and phone systems that seem designed to thwart you at every turn.

 “You’re searching for where to call.
-Once you get through, you’re going to yell ‘agent!’ in the phone 12 times, and then they send you to the wrong place,” says Scott M. Broetzmann, chief executive of research firm Customer Care Measurement & Consulting in Alexandria, Virginia.
+Once you get through, you’re going to yell ‘agent!’ in the phone 12 times, and then they send you to the wrong place,” Scott M. Broetzmann, chief executive of research firm Customer Care Measurement & Consulting in Alexandria, Virginia, said.

 If you want to improve your odds of getting results, and lower your blood pressure, consider the following tips for complaining effectively.